-- Specific examples with sufficient detail to gauge interest and commitment should be provided. - Developing metrics for success and demonstrating the ability to meet specific goals would be of value in the application process.
+• Specific examples with sufficient detail to gauge interest and commitment should be provided.

 2 The term city includes municipality, town, or county.
 However, the focus is not on entire regions (or entire states) to avoid duplication with Mission Innovation's/the European Commission's Hydrogen Valley initiative.
 3 While cities from different countries on the same continent may apply, strong preference will be given to cities on different continents.